 Personal files - how I got mine from Bethel

-Questions to ask your Bible Study Conductor
+Questions to ask a JW - Study Conductor or Cart Witnessing

 Rhetorical Fallacy - the art of false reasoning